ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 But we favor fast feedback and ideally want issues to become apparent as early as possible and without having to start all our services.
 So we strive for a solution that allows us to test the interactions on the checkout service in isolation.
 We do not want to run the product service and the message broker to be able to test it.
-We call such a test a local integration test.
+This is what we call a local integration test.

-A test that is fairly easy to implement on checkout-service side is to just hard-code the event payload as the checkout service expects it and assert that the service correctly consumes this event.
+A test that is fairly easy to implement on checkout-service side is to just hard-code the event payload as the checkout service expects it and ensure that the service correctly consumes this event.

 Such a [test](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberHardcodedPayloadTest.java) should do two things:

 - make sure that the JSON event payload can be deserialized correctly
-- assert that the service is reacting appropriately
+- ensure that the service is reacting appropriately.

 ```java
 @Test